alguien180/BudgetAllocationApp/README.md

 # BudgetAllocationApp
- An app to track budget allocation, showing in % the proportion of each item
+ An app to track budget allocation